-The School Counseling program, which offers specializations in the Elementary or Secondary levels, was created by faculty members in faculty members in the Counseling Program in accord with the licensure requirements of the State of Pennsylvania.
+The School Counseling program was created by faculty members in the Counseling Program in accord with the licensure requirements of the State of Pennsylvania.
 Coursework is based on the standards of the following sources: the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the American School Counseling Association (ASCA) National Model for School Counseling Programs and National Standards for School Counseling programs, Ethical Standards for School Counselors developed by ASCA, licensure requirements for school counselors as outlined by the Commonwealth of Pennsylvania’s Department of Education, and the Pennsylvania Standards for School Counseling Programs.

 Students are prepared for the school counseling profession through training in courses such as counseling theory, group dynamics, counseling skills, multi-cultural counseling, consultation, and school counseling orientation.
 Students are provided with the opportunity to develop their counseling skills within the school setting through practicum and internship experiences.
 See appendix F for more information.